 Playing Aces and Faces

-Players can wager varying coin sizes, and can bet between 1 and 5 coins per game.
+Like wagering variety choice in many other gambling games at Visa casinos, players can wager varying coin sizes, and can bet between 1 and 5 coins per game.
 When considering their cards and which to exchange, players should use the listings below.
 These are ranked from the highest to the lowest, and any cards that make up a hand of 5 not mentioned should be discarded.

 - Royal Flush, Straight Flush, Four of a Kind